jonmiles/react-performance-tests/README.md

 A grid of elements, each responsible for displaying two things 1. a percent value between 0 and 100%, 2. a colour associated with this value.
 The colour would be calculated at the same time as the data is populated, with 100 being green, 1-99 as a gradual shade of amber (actually, yellow through to dark orange) and 0 would be red.

-The data would be generated independantly of the dashboard implementation and each implementation would make the same data request.
+The data would be generated independently of the dashboard implementation and each implementation would make the same data request.
 There should be no advantage gained by either implementation.
 In order to test different scenarios, I made the size of the grid and the number of changes configurable via the test interface.

 You can view the code implementation in this project, and a live demo is available to view [here](http://jonmiles.github.io/react-performance-tests).

 ## Results

-The below sample test results where generated based on a total of 10,000 dashboard elements, with a random 20% of those elements being updated on each update request.
+The below sample test results were generated based on a total of 10,000 dashboard elements, with a random 20% of those elements being updated on each update request.

 **React.js**